What is the SCRA?

 The Servicemembers Civil Relief Act includes protections and provisions which cover:

-- Credit card interest rates
+- Credit card interest rates (capped at 6%)

 - Cellular service provider contracts